Majuu/chat/README.md

 Do feel free to test the app by yourself (link above).

 **Note:** to avoid any unwanted content, all the data from the database is deleted on every app launch.
-That is why on start the chat and logged in users list are always empty.

 ## Final notes
 This project has presentational purposes only.